bcm27/Resume/README.md

 - **Method 2:** Use `XeLaTeX` directly:
 	- `xelatex "CV.tex"`
-	(run multiple times to resolve cross-references if needed)
+	(run multiple times to resolve cross-references if needed

-## License

-This is free and unencumbered software released into the public domain.
-For more information, please see the file `LICENSE` or refer to <http://unlicense.org>.